M-123-456/dokusho-app/README.md

 ## First stage

-1. Texts as JS-Objects
+1. Texts as JS-Objects > put into an array (book shelf)
+2. Array reading list > read list if finished
+3. Log in
-2. Show texts in HTML
+4. Show texts in HTML

 ## Second stage